 Best car insurance companies in Oregon

 Bankrate’s insurance editorial team analyzed insurance companies in Oregon to find the best insurance providers for your needs.
-The companies that came out on top include USAA, Geico, State Farm, Travelers and Progressive.
+The companies that came out on top include USAA, Geico and State Farm.

-Travelers and USAA made our list for offering great service alongside low premiums.
+USAA and Geico made our list for offering great service alongside low average premiums.
 USAA, Geico and State Farm received high ratings from J.D.
-Power for customer satisfaction — and Progressive offers an impressive list of coverage options and unique discounts.
+Power for customer satisfaction — and Capital offers an impressive list of coverage options and unique discounts.

 If you’re looking for the best car insurance in Oregon, you may want to start by getting quotes from these providers: